- What is Niacinamide?

 Purging refers to an initial breakout that happens when starting a new skincare ingredient, as it speeds up the skin’s turnover process.
 Niacinamide on its own does not increase cell turnover so it does not cause purging.
 However, if your niacinamide product also contains exfoliants or retinoids those ingredients may cause purging.

 Niacinamide is generally suitable for all skin types, but people with very sensitive skin might find it too strong.
-If you have sensitive skin, consider using a lower concentration or a formulation designed specifically for delicate skin.
+If you have sensitive skin, consider using a very low concentration or a formulation designed specifically for delicate skin.

 Can Niacinamide Be Used With Retinol?